silverstripeltd/silverstripe-forager-bifrost/README.md

 > **TL;DR:**\
 > For all intents and purposes, "engine" and "index" are synonomous.
 If we refer to something as "engine", but the Discoverer module is asking for an "index", then you simply need to give it the data you have for your engine.

 The Discoverer module is built to be service agnostic; meaning, you can use it with any search provider, as long as there is an adaptor (like this module) for that service.

 When Discoverer refers to an "index", it is talking about the data store used for housing your content.
 These data stores are known by different names across different search providers.
 Algolia and Elasticsearch call them "indexes", Typesense calls them "collections", App Search calls them "engines".
 Discoverer had to call them **something** in its code, and it chose to call then "indexes"; Silverstripe Search, however, calls them "engines".

+Actions apply in the same way to all of the above.
+In Silverstripe Search, the action of "indexing" is the action of adding data to your engine, where it is said to be "indexed".
+Updating that data is commonly referred to as "re-indexing".

 ## Specify environment variables

 To integrate with Silverstripe Search, define environment variables containing your endpoint, engine prefix, and management API key.

 ```
 BIFROST_ENDPOINT="https://abc.provided.domain"